Managerial Advanced Enterprise Resources Planning LAB

 e) Learning skills, specifically the ability to undertake more advanced studies with a degree of autonomy, particularly with reference to the Post-Degree and Diploma courses of ERP Management, e.g. SAP, Oracle, Infor, Microsoft and moreover Third-Parties Manufacturers software.

-It is assumed in this laboratory that students have an appreciation and a good understanding of Advanced Management Accounting topics.
+It is assumed in this course that students have an appreciation and a good understanding of Advanced Management Accounting topics.

 Course contents summary